Mission

 Harold B. “Hal” Nelson, Special Advisor

 STATEMENT: The Claremont Lewis Museum of Art is committed to serve the public in ways that respect the plurality of our communities.
-Complete Culture and Equity and Inclusion Statement.
+Complete Cultural Equity and Inclusion Statement.